balajkhalid/codepath-prework/README.md

 - Add a clear button as well.

 ### Phone
-- Option to suggest numbers as we dial specific pattern.
+- Option to suggest matching contacts based on the numbers we have dialed.